Inflation and Leptogenesis in a $U(1)$-enhanced supersymmetric model: Leptogenesis

 As shown in Ref.\cite{Ahn:2016hbn} by numerical analysis, together with well-fitted $\theta_{12}$ and $\theta_{13}$ the values of atmospheric ($\theta_{23}$) and Dirac CP phase ($\delta_{CP}$) have a remarkable coincidence with the recent data by the NO$\nu$A\,\cite{Adamson:2017qqn} and/or T2K\,\cite{Abe:2017uxa} experiments.
 From the overall scale of the mass matrix in Eq.\,(\ref{Numass1}) the pseudo-Dirac mass splitting, $\delta_2$, is expected to be

 in which the scale of the heavy neutrino, $M$, can be estimated from Eq.\,(\ref{MR2}) through the astrophysical constraints as $M=|\hat{y}_\Theta|\times2.75^{+1.50}_{-1.25}\times10^{9}\,{\rm GeV}$ which is connected to the PQ symmetry breaking scale via the axion decay constant in Ref.\,\cite{Ahn:2016hbn}.
 Eq.\,(\ref{scaleLambda}) shows that the value of $\delta_2$ depends on the magnitude $\hat{y}^{\nu}_{1}v_{T}/\Lambda$ since $M$ is constrained by the axion decay constraints: the smaller the ratio $v_{T}/\Lambda$, the smaller becomes $|\delta_k|$ responsible for the pseudo-Dirac mass splittings\,\footnote{Moreover, the overall scale of the heavy neutrino mass $M$ is closely related with a successful leptogenesis (see the details in Sec.\,\ref{AD}), constraints of the mass-squared differences in Eq.\,(\ref{msd}), and the CKM mixing parameters, therefore it is very important to fit the parameters $v_{T}/\Lambda$ and $M$.}.
-However, the value of $|\delta_k|$ is constrained from Eq.\,(\ref{D_lbound1}); for example, using $\tan\beta=2$ and $v_T/\Lambda\simeq\lambda^2/\sqrt{2}$ we obtain\,\footnote{The value of $v_{T}/\Lambda$ is also related to the $\mu$-term in Eq.\,(\ref{muterm}).}
+However, the value of $|\delta_k|$ is constrained from Eq.\,(\ref{D_lbound1}); for example, using $\tan\beta=2$ and $v_T/\Lambda\simeq\lambda^2/\sqrt{2}$ we obtain

 Since the potential is (almost) flat in these directions $\zeta_i$, they have large initial VEVs in the early universe, see Eq.\,(\ref{AD_min}).
 Such flat directions are lifted by some effective operators in a later epoch, receiving soft-masses in the SUSY breaking vacuum.
 Then the potential of the flat directions, $\zeta_i$, is directly written as